 Hurricane Irma's storm path: What you should know

-Hurricane Irma made landfall in the Caribbean on Wednesday with record winds and powerful waves.
+The Category 5 storm – the most potent Atlantic Ocean hurricane ever – did “severe and in places critical” damage already to the island of Anguilla, according to the United Kingdom.
+It also ripped through the islands of Saint Martin and Saint Barthelemy and blacked out much of Puerto Rico.

-The Category 5 storm – the strongest Atlantic hurricane ever recorded north of the Caribbean and east of the Gulf of Mexico – passed over the island of Barbuda over night.
+As of early Thursday morning, the storm is moving toward the Dominican Republic and Haiti.

-The National Hurricane Center has warned of a growing possibility the hurricane could slam Florida later this week – as Texas and Louisiana are still dealing with the devastating aftermath caused by Hurricane Harvey earlier this month.
+The National Hurricane Center has warned that the hurricane is increasingly likely to slam into Florida later this week – as Texas and Louisiana are still dealing with the devastating aftermath caused by Hurricane Harvey.

 “Everyone in hurricane-prone areas should ensure that they have their hurricane plan in place,” officials said.